Post Completion OPT

 6) Mail or use the new online submission tool on the USCIS website to submit OPT application packet to USCIS.
 Refer to USCIS I-765 filing locations for the mailing address and check out these OPT Filing Tips & Reminders before mailing your application.
-Approximately 2-4 weeks after mailing, you should receive a receipt notice with a USCIS case number.
+Approximately 2-4 weeks after mailing, you should receive a paper receipt notice with a USCIS case number.

 8) Report your employment through the SEVP Portal.
 For instructions on how to access and use the SEVP Portal, please click on this link: SEVP Portal Guidelines.